microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Fighters gain +1 to their attack and damage rolls at levels 5,10,15,etc.

-New spell levels are unlocked at levels 3,5,7,9,etc., and new power levels are unlocked at levels 2,4,6,8,etc.
+New spell and power levels are unlocked at levels 2,4,6,8,etc.

 ## Combat